Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

-For those working under disability employment, some may be thinking, "I want to do side jobs to increase my income!"
+Some individuals employed under disability employment may be considering, "I want to do a side job to increase my income!"

 However, many people are unsure about what kind of work suits them when starting a side job.

-Additionally, depending on company policies and work styles, there may be cases where side jobs are prohibited.
+Additionally, depending on company policies and work styles, there are cases where side jobs are prohibited.

-Even with a disability, it is quite possible to earn several tens of thousands of yen per month through side jobs.
-Options that can be done at home according to your health and disability characteristics, such as web writing, data entry, home programming, and handmade sales, are expanding, allowing more people to stabilize their lives while balancing disability pensions and disability employment.
+Even with a disability, it is quite possible to earn several tens of thousands of yen a month through side jobs.
+Options such as web writing, data entry, home programming, and handmade sales are expanding, allowing individuals to work from home according to their health and disability characteristics, thereby stabilizing their lives while balancing disability pensions and employment.

-However, there are precautions to be aware of, such as cases where side jobs are prohibited by the employment regulations for disabled persons, the need for tax returns if side job income exceeds 200,000 yen annually, and the potential impact on disability pension payments, which could lead to trouble if you start without knowing.
+However, there are cautionary points that could lead to trouble later if you start without knowing them, such as cases where side jobs are prohibited under employment regulations for disabled persons, the need for tax filing if side job income exceeds 200,000 yen annually, and potential impacts on disability pension payments.

-This time, we will introduce 8 recommended side jobs for people with disabilities and explain the precautions and ways to find side jobs.
+This time, we will introduce 8 recommended side jobs for people with disabilities, along with tips and methods for finding side jobs.

-1. Check the company's employment regulations to see if you can do side jobs under disability employment
+1. Check if you can do a side job under disability employment by reviewing company regulations

-First, before starting a side job, consider whether your company allows side jobs in the first place.
+First, before starting a side job, consider whether your current company allows side jobs.

-Recently, more companies are allowing side jobs, but there are still many companies that prohibit them.
+Recently, more companies are allowing side jobs, but there are still many that prohibit them.

 For example, public servants are generally prohibited from side jobs under the National Public Service Act and Local Public Service Act, with some exceptions.